 While similar reinitialization schemes have been explored by \citet{yosinski2014transferable, raghu2019transfusion} in computer vision and briefly by \citet{radford2018improving} in an NLP context, none investigate these data quantity- and task-specific effects.

-Figure \ref{fig:progressive} shows the results of our progressive reinitialization experiments.
-These results show that when given a large amount of finetuning data, one only needs a small number of pretrained layers to see large gains on the evaluation objective.
-In the small-data regime, by contrast, more pretrained layers are needed to see similar accuracy gains.
-This suggests that larger finetuning datasets enable the network to learn a substitute for the parameters in the middle and later layers, whereas smaller datasets leave the network reliant on existing feature processing in those layers.
+Figure \ref{fig:progressive} shows the results of our incremental reinitialization experiments.
+These results show that the transferability of a BERT layer varies dramatically based on the finetuning dataset size.
+Across all but the 500 example trials of SST-2, a more specific trend holds: earlier layers provide more of an improvement on finetuning performance when the finetuning dataset is large.
+This trend suggests that larger finetuning datasets may enable the network to learn a substitute for the parameters in the middle and later layers.
+In contrast, smaller datasets may leave the network reliant on existing feature processing in those layers.
 However, across all tasks and dataset sizes, it is clear that the pretrained parameters by themselves do not determine the impact they will have on finetuning performance: instead, a more complex interaction occurs between the parameters, optimizer, and the available data.